Toberumono/WRF-Setup-Script/README.md

 ### Running the script
 1. In terminal, cd into the directory into which you downloaded the script and tarballs.
-2. Run `sudo ./WRFSetup.sh` if you are not sure if all of the required software is installed.
+2. Run `sudo ./WRFSetup.sh` if you are not sure if all of the required software is installed and you do not have [Homebrew](http://brew.sh) or [Linuxbrew](https://github.com/Homebrew/linuxbrew) installed.
 Otherwise, run `./WRFSetup.sh` (sudo is not required to configure or compile WRF or WPS).
-3. Due to the nature of the geogrid downloads, there isn't a consistent naming convention that we can use.
-Therefore, you will need to unpack the geogrid data yourself.